winter roasted pumpkin

-My winter garden is looking quite neglected at the moment.
-Soon I will spend the day in there, planting broad beans, sweet peas, more cabbage, broccoli, cauliflower and preparing the soil for spring.
+My winter garden looks quite neglected at the moment.
+Soon, I will spend the day there planting broad beans, sweet peas, more cabbage, broccoli, and cauliflower and preparing the soil for spring.
 I also aim to turn over the compost and dig in the horse manure I just purchased, then cover the soil with cardboard and newspapers, ready for planting in a month or two.

-I still have a pumpkin or two leftover from last year’s harvest.
-They came out quite small, but bright and tasty.
+I still have a pumpkin or two from last year’s harvest.
+They were quite small but bright and tasty.

 4V7A0332_1980x12974V7A0334_1_1980x1297

 We seem to be having this a few times a week as an accompaniment to any meal I make.
-Last night it was this dal with a bean and broccoli palya.
-Or my favourite, this mung bean dish with roasted tomatoes added to the pumpkin.
+Last night, it was this dal with a bean and broccoli palya, or my favourite, this mung bean dish with roasted tomatoes added to the pumpkin.
 It is also lovely with a salad of kale or spinach.
-The golden colour is right up there with the freshly picked, squeezed orange juice we have been having most mornings.
+The golden colour is right up there with the freshly picked, squeezed orange juice we have had most mornings.

 4V7A1719_1980x1297

-The kabocha pumpkin is much sweeter than other pumpkins and the texture is smooth and creamy – very much like a cross between a sweet potato and a pumpkin.
-It’s packed with fibre, beta-carotene, iron, Vitamin C and B vitamins.
+The kabocha pumpkin is much sweeter than other pumpkins, and its texture is smooth and creamy—very much like a cross between a sweet potato and a pumpkin.
+It’s packed with fibre, beta-carotene, iron, Vitamin C, and B vitamins.

-The outer skin becomes soft and sweet when it’s roasted, so no peeling is necessary.
+When roasted, the outer skin becomes soft and sweet, so no peeling is necessary.
 It is packed with great nourishment.

 ingredients

-1 whole/2 small kabocha pumpkins (or any pumpkin will work fine)
+1 whole/2 small kabocha pumpkin (or any pumpkin will work fine)

 1 Tbsp ghee, melted